davorg/dmp/chapters/appendix-b.md

 	$sub_ref->(); # another way to execute my_sub (allowing parameter
 	passing)

- You can use this to create references to anonymous subroutines (i.e., subroutines without names) like this:
+ You can use this to create references to anonymous subroutines (*i.e.*, subroutines without names) like this:

 	$sub_ref = sub { print "I'm an anonymous subroutine" };